OktaySavdi/istio-kubernetes/README.md

 VirtualService  : A virtualservice enables us to configure custom routing rules to the service mesh

-DestinationRule : Defining which pods should be part of each subset
+DestinationRule : Defining which pods should be part of each subset also define LoadBalanc'ng and CircuitBreaking

 # Determining the ingress IP and ports